Biancaea sappan: Pigment

 turmeric (Curcuma longa L.).")
 Slivers of heartwood are used for making herbal drinking water in various regions, such as Kerala, Karnataka and Central Java, where it is usually mixed with ginger, cinnamon, and cloves.
 The heartwood also contains juglone (5-hydroxy-1,4-naphthoquinone), which has antimicrobial activity.
 Homoisoflavonoids (sappanol, episappanol, 3'-deoxysappanol, 3'-O-methylsappanol, 3'-O-methylepisappanol and sappanone A) can also be found in B. sappan.

+Wood

 The wood is somewhat lighter in color than brazilwood and other related trees.
-Sappanwood was a major trade good during the 17th century, when it was exported from Southeast Asian nations (especially Thailand) aboard red seal ships to Japan.
+Sappanwood was a major trade good as shipbuilding material and dunnage during the 17th century, when it was exported from Southeast Asia (especially regions of Sumbawa south of the Flores Sea, and Siam) aboard red seal ships to Japan; Siamese sappan grown in rainier climates than Sumbawa were thicker thus regarded of higher quality.
+Siamese sappan trade significantly dropped by 1664 following trade deals between the Dutch East India Company and the Bima Sultanate in 166, which the former party paid with one Spanish real per picul; though payment could be substituted with linen, firearms or lead in exchange.